podtato-head/podtato-head/README.md

 ### Publish

-To test the built images you'll need to push them to a registry so that Kubernetes can find them. `make push-images` can do this for GitHub's container registry if you are authorized to push to the target repo (as described next).
+To test the built images you'll need to push them to a registry so that Kubernetes can find them. `make push-microservices-images` can do this for GitHub's container registry if you are authorized to push to the target repo (as described next).